-To sum up, our results show that across all three sessions, RCADS responses have been significantly higher in the high tertile than in the low tertile.
-RCADS responses have also been significantly higher for the high tertile when comparing between modes of questionnaire administration (robot-report, self-report and parent-report).
-Longitudinally, robot anxiety measurement has been seen to decrease for the overall population.
-Further, the physical presence (remote vs. in-lab) of the robot does affect users' anxiety attributed to the robot (robot anxiety increases for the low and med tertile but decreases for the high tertile) and the perceived intelligence of the robot (decreases across all tertiles).
-Across genders, we have observed that the RCADS responses were significantly higher for the high tertile for both boys and girls in session 1 and only for boys in session 2.
+In summary, across genders, we have observed that the RCADS responses were significantly higher for the high tertile for both boys and girls in session 1 and only for boys in session 2.
 We also observed that RCADS responses to the robot were significantly more negative for boys as compared to their parent's perception of their wellbeing.
 Finally, girls have a higher perception of the robot as their confidante as compared with boys and the physical presence of the robot does affect this perception.